-Because of the COVID-19 pandemic, selling a used car has become much easier.
-Forget about haggling for hours at a dealership to get an additional $100 for your ride, or meeting strangers off of Craigslist at the local McDonalds parking lot.
-Due to the pandemic, dealerships and used-car retailers are looking to get you the most of your vehicle without the need to have you physically spend hours on the premises.
+Selling a pre-loved car has ultimately become easier due to COVID-19.
+If before, you had to haggle for hours at a dealership just to get an additional $100 for your ride or meet up with strangers off of Craigslist at a specific location, right now, dealerships and used-car retailers themselves are looking for ways to get you the most out of your vehicle without the need to have you physically present.

-Regardless of whether you plan to sell your vehicle to a dealership, go down the private party route, or check out a used-car retailers, your checklist of what to do to get your car ready to sell is the same.
-Selling your car online through Autotrader, Craigslist, Cars.com, or a similar platform takes a bit longer than the other two options, though sometimes, the extra work can pay off in the form of more money for your vehicle.
+Regardless of whether you plan on getting rid of your vehicle to a dealership at a certain price point, pursue the private party route, or check out used-car retailers, your checklist of what to do to get your car ready to sell is the same.
+Selling your car online through Autotrader, Craigslist, Cars.com, or a similar platform takes more time than the other two options, though sometimes, the extra work can pay off.
 Whether it’s worth the headache is up to you.